akshaymarch7/devTinder-web/README.md

 - Show Toast Message on save of profile
 - New Page - See all my connections
 - New Page - See all my Conenction REquests
+- Feature - Accept/Reject connection request
+- Send/Ignore the user card from the feed

+Remaining:
+- Signup New User
+- E2E testing

 Body